jakubowiczish/ElevatorSystem/README.md

 All important methods are described by means of java docs

 ## Usage
+To run the project you may use / generate a jar file and run it with command: java -jar ElevatorSystem-all.jar or just run it by means of IntelliJ.

+Then you need to just follow the instructions.

 You can see exemplary usage of the program below:

 [![asciicast](https://asciinema.org/a/2aV0VJIeYUfNyT7wCCbQaJXmV.svg)](https://asciinema.org/a/2aV0VJIeYUfNyT7wCCbQaJXmV)